 6) Have a Bite at Monkeypod Kitchen (Absolute Must-Do)

-Part of traveling is getting to try all sorts of yummy food, and Monkeypod Kitchen is a wonderful place to do that.
+Part of traveling is getting to try all sorts of yummy food, Wailea has some amazing restaurants and Monkeypod Kitchen is one of our favorites.
 It has a great vibe for families and foodies alike and a menu full of interesting and delicious dishes.
 They are so passionate about the food they make and you can taste the love they put into it.

 You really can’t go wrong with anything on the menu, but you have to try some of their wood-fired pizza and handmade cream pies.
 They also serve the Best Mai Tai on the island (pictured above).
 The Lilikoi foam that tops the Mai Tai is simply amazing.